hgubler/BNForest/README.md

 ## Installation

-You can install the `BNForest` package directly from GitHub using pip.
-Open your terminal and run:
+The `BNForest` package can be installed directly from GitHub using pip.
+Simply open the terminal and run:

 ```bash
 pip install git+https://github.com/hgubler/BNForest.git